Phoenixville Library

 Research

-In total we got 8 interviews, 4 from library employees and 4 from actual library users.
-After transcribing, and organizing all the statements into an Affinity map.
+In total we got 8 interviews, 4 from library employees and 4 from library users.

 The insights gathered from these interviews showed that users wanted: